ai4ci/tidyabc/docs/reference/abc_adaptive.md

 - bw:

   for Adaptive ABC data distributions are smoothed before modelling the CDF.
-Over smoothing can reduce convergence, under-smoothing may result in noisy posterior estimates.
-This is in units of the ESS and defaults to 0.1.
+Over smoothing can reduce convergence rate, under-smoothing may result in noisy posterior estimates, and appearance of local modes.
+  This is a proportion of the ESS and defaults to 0.1.

+- widen_by:

+  change the dispersion of proposal distribution in ABC adaptive, preserving the median.
+This is akin to a nonlinear, heteroscedastic random walk in the quantile space, and can help address over-fitting or local modes in the ABC adaptive waves. `widen_by` is an odds ratio and describes how much further from the median any given part of the distribution is after transformation.
+E.g. if the median of a distribution is zero, and the `widen_by` is 2 then the 0.75 quantile will move to the position of the 0.9 quantile.
+The distribution will stay within the support of the prior.
+This is by default 1.05 which allows for some additional variability in proposals.

 - scoreweights: